Resolution Before Trial: Settlement

 Questions for the Plaintiff

-- How much of the settlement proceeds will be applied to your lawyer's fee and your expenses.
-In most personal injury cases, the attorney is paid with contingency fees meaning that you do not have to pay attorney’s fee unless you are successful at trial or there is a settlement in your favor;
+- How much of the settlement proceeds will be applied to your lawyer's fee and your expenses, including medical bills and liens.
+In most personal injury cases, the attorney is paid with contingency fees meaning that you do not have to pay your lawyer's fee unless you are successful at trial or there is a settlement in your favor;

 - How the settlement payments will affect your federal and state income taxes.
 Most settlements are considered taxable income that must be reported on your tax returns.
 The percentage you pay depends on the circumstances of your case;